(WHM >> Home >> Transfers >> Transfer Tool)

 Specify the number of CPU processes (threads) for the restore session in the Number of Restore Threads text box.

-Specify the number of seconds that the transfer session remains open before it times out in the Transfer Session Timeout text box.
+Enter the number of seconds that the transfer session remains open before it times out in the Transfer Session Timeout text box.

 If you change the default in the Transfer Session Timeout text box, it will only apply to the current session.
 You must enter a new value each time that you run a transfer.
 You can permanently change the value in WHM's Tweak Settings interface (WHM >> Home >> Server Configuration >> Tweak Settings).